DDI-0/Message-Display/README.md

 Module created to store the message statically to a ROM.
 The message format was in ASCII. <br><br>
 ASCII Decoder:\
 Module created to manually map the ASCII value to a binary pattern for the 7-segment display.\
-Still in progress, goal is to mimic a moving message using custom parts of the 7 segement display.